Optical character recognition: History

-Blind and visually impaired users
+Visually impaired users

-In 1974, Ray Kurzweil started the company Kurzweil Computer Products, Inc. and continued development of omni-font OCR, which could recognize text printed in virtually any font (Kurzweil is often credited with inventing omni-font OCR, but it was in use by companies, including CompuScan, in the late 1960s and 1970s.)
-Kurzweil decided that the best application of this technology would be to create a reading machine for the blind, which would allow blind people to have a computer read text to them out loud.
-This device required the invention of two enabling technologiesthe CCD flatbed scanner and the text-to-speech synthesizer.
-On January 13, 1976, the successful finished product was unveiled during a widely reported news conference headed by Kurzweil and the leaders of the National Federation of the Blind.
+In 1974, Ray Kurzweil started the company Kurzweil Computer Products, Inc. and continued development of omni-font OCR, which could recognize text printed in virtually any font.
+(Kurzweil is often credited with inventing omni-font OCR, but it was in use by companies, including CompuScan, in the late 1960s and 1970s.)
+Kurzweil used the technology to create a reading machine for blind people to have a computer read text to them out loud.
+The device included a CCD-type flatbed scanner and a text-to-speech synthesizer.
+On January 13, 1976, the finished product was unveiled during a widely reported news conference headed by Kurzweil and the leaders of the National Federation of the Blind.
 In 1978, Kurzweil Computer Products began selling a commercial version of the optical character recognition computer program.
 LexisNexis was one of the first customers, and bought the program to upload legal paper and news documents onto its nascent online databases.
-Two years later, Kurzweil sold his company to Xerox, which had an interest in further commercializing paper-to-computer text conversion.
-Xerox eventually spun it off as Scansoft, which merged with Nuance Communications.
+Two years later, Kurzweil sold his company to Xerox, which eventually spun it off as Scansoft, which merged with Nuance Communications.

 In the 2000s, OCR was made available online as a service (WebOCR), in a cloud computing environment, and in mobile applications like real-time translation of foreign-language signs on a smartphone.
-With the advent of smart-phones and smartglasses, OCR can be used in internet connected mobile device applications that extract text captured using the device's camera.
-These devices that do not have OCR functionality built into the operating system will typically use an OCR API to extract the text from the image file captured and provided by the device.
+With the advent of smartphones and smartglasses, OCR can be used in internet connected mobile device applications that extract text captured using the device's camera.
+These devices that do not have built-in OCR functionality will typically use an OCR API to extract the text from the image file captured by the device.
 The OCR API returns the extracted text, along with information about the location of the detected text in the original image back to the device app for further processing (such as text-to-speech) or display.

 Various commercial and open source OCR systems are available for most common writing systems, including Latin, Cyrillic, Arabic, Hebrew, Indic, Bengali (Bangla), Devanagari, Tamil, Chinese, Japanese, and Korean characters.

 Applications

-OCR engines have been developed into many kinds of domain-specific OCR applications, such as receipt OCR, invoice OCR, check OCR, legal billing document OCR.
+OCR engines have been developed into software applications specializing in various subjects such as receipts, invoices, checks, and legal billing documents.